 The Baxter Theatre Centre at the University of Cape Town provides an excellent forum for the area’s performing arts.
 Performances at The Baxter reflect the cultures of all the people of South Africa as well as international masterpieces.
-I enjoyed several performances at Cape Town’s Artscape Theatre (see June 29, 2011 blog) but The Baxter Theatre is new to me.
+I’ve enjoyed several performances at Cape Town’s Artscape Theatre but The Baxter Theatre is new to me.

-The Baxter Theatre opened in August 1977 as the result of a “bequest from the late Dr. W. Duncan Baxter who bequeathed an amount of money to the University of Cape Town for the purpose of establishing a theatre which would, in the words of Dr. Baxter, develop and cultivate the arts in Cape Town and the adjacent districts”.
+The Baxter Theatre opened in August 1977 as the result of a “bequest from the late Dr. W. Duncan Baxter”.
+He bequeathed an “amount of money to the University of Cape Town for the purpose of establishing a theatre which would, in the words of Dr. Baxter, develop and cultivate the arts in Cape Town and the adjacent districts”.

 The Baxter Theatre Centre consists of: